 Des Moines Art Center, Contested Fields.

-Identity in Sports and Spectacle
+Identity in Sports and Spectacle, Des Moines

 SITE Santa Fe Biennial, Disparities and

 Deformations.
-Our Grotesque
+Our Grotesque, Santa Fe

 Museum Moderner Kunst Kärnten, Eremiten –